Nem0oo/filekey/README.md

 <br>

 > ⚠️ **Notes:**
+> - The 1Password browser extension appears to work with FileKey, but more verification is needed.
-> - 1Password, Proton Pass, and BitWarden won't work until they properly support PRF.
+> - Proton Pass and BitWarden won't work until they properly support PRF.
 > - Samsung Pass has been reported to work, despite not officially supporting PRF.
 > - Windows 10 and below does not support PRF, and thus won't work.
 > - Filekey will likely work with Chromium based browsers (e.g. Brave, Vivaldi, Opera)